 - Paperwork from any medical treatment, including medical records and bills.

-Recently the firm represented a client who was attacked while attending a Super Bowl party at his best friend’s house.
+Recently the Pasadena personal injury law firm represented a client who was attacked while attending a Super Bowl party at his best friend’s house.
 For whatever reason, seemingly out of nowhere, the friend’s dog attacked the client, biting him on the face.
 The attack victim was not upset with his friend, but still needed the money to pay for medical care and surgery to reduce scarring.
-By taking on the dog owner’s insurer while also ensuring Binder & Associates did not create an adversarial environment between the two friends, the firm was able to secure our client a fair and substantial settlement to pay all his medical bills and ongoing costs to repair the damage, and he also maintained a friendship both men value.
+By taking on the dog owner’s insurer while also ensuring Binder & Associates did not create an adversarial environment between the two friends, the Pasadena dog bite law firm was able to secure our client a fair and substantial settlement to pay all his medical bills and ongoing costs to repair the damage, and he also maintained a friendship both men value.

 Binder & Associates represents the victims of dog attacks, getting them all the compensation available under California law.
-If you were bitten in Pasadena, we can help you get the money you need to cover your damages as well as the expert medical care necessary to make a full recovery.
+If you were bitten in Pasadena, our Pasadena Dog Bite Lawyers can help you get the money you need to cover your damages as well as the expert medical care necessary to make a full recovery.
 Call us today at (626) 793-9124 for a free case evaluation.